 You watched an interesting video on YouTube where there is a sudden action at one point in the video.
 You want to show it to your sister.
-You bring her to the computer with you, play the video, and describe where she should look to see the interesting part of the video:
+You bring her to the computer with you and play the video.
+You say this to describe where she should look to see the interesting part of the video.

 Pay close attention to the bottom right corner.